keith-liew/Newsletter-Signup/README.md

     - SERVER=THE-SERVER-PREFIX-OF-YOUR-ACCOUNT(exmaple: "us1X")
 4. Run server: note app.js
 - NOTE: An alternative way to test the web app via [Heroku](https://polar-spire-64020.herokuapp.com/)

+# Lesson Learned
+- Understanding the outdated API documentation
+- And trying to implement the knowledge to the latest version API
+- Trial and error to send the request correctly and specifically
+- Experience in newsletter emailing service
+- Push local repository to heorku hosting
+- Experience in hosting website
+- Implementing dotenv package to hide sensitive information

 # Preview
 - Webpage